ron2015schmitt/Mathematiques-old/doc/usage-guide/notation/README.md

 # 7.1.
-User Guide Notation
+Usage Guide Notation

 _This document was generated from the C++ file_ `notation/body.cpp` _using macros and functions (in namespace `mathq::display`) from the header_ `"mathq.h"`.
 <br>